Famolus/awesome-sass/README.md

 - [normalize-scss](https://github.com/JohnAlbin/normalize-scss) -  Sass/Compass version of Normalize.css, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
 - [Buttons](https://github.com/alexwolfe/Buttons) - CSS button library built using Sass and Compass.
 - [Modular Scale](https://github.com/modularscale/modularscale-sass) - Modular scale calculator built into your Sass.
-- [SassDoc](http://sassdoc.com/) - Documentation system (like JSDoc for JavaScript) to build pretty and powerful docs in the blink of an eye.
 - [Scut](https://github.com/davidtheclark/scut) - Collection of Sass utilities to ease and improve the implementations of common style-code patterns.
 - [Sass flexbox mixin](https://github.com/mastastealth/sass-flex-mixin) - Set of mixins for those who want to mess around with flexbox using the native support of current browsers.
 - [Angled Edges](https://github.com/josephfusco/angled-edges) - Sass mixin for creating angled edges on sections by dynamically encoding SVGs.